krutipandy/Knuckle_localization_using_yolov12/README.md

 # Overview:
 The knuckle localization is a small part of biometrics, which can help us for security purposes, like catching thieves, entry gates, and human identification.

+# Problem Statement and Motivation:
+One of the main purposes of living for humankind is the security and comfort one feels which comes from safety measures taken by humans.
+So, to solve the problem of security, I have done a project in which, with the help of localization and other add-ons, we can build a biometric authentication system that can be incorporated into phones, laptops, iPads, etc.

+# Methodology:
+For knuckle localization i have deployed ultralytics model named yolov12  for the left and right.

+# Sample Dataset used: